dekelohad/Bitcoin-MERN/README.md

 Users routes:<br>
 1)/api/users         - Creates a new user and save the user in the database. <br>
-2)/api/users/login   - allows login to the app and also stores a JWT token in the user's localstorage. <br>
+2)/api/users/login   - Allows login to the app, stores a JWT token at the user's localstorage after the user has successfully logged in. <br>

 Stocks routes:<br>
-1)/api/stocks        - gets all the available Bitcoin data and stores it in the database.<br>
+1)/api/stocks        - Gets all the available Bitcoin data from Alpha Vantage API and stores it in the database.<br>
-2)/api/stocks/stock  - gets the Bitcoin value for a given date from the data saved in /api/stocks.<br>
+2)/api/stocks/stock  - Gets the Bitcoin value for a selected date from the database.<br>

 ### The Client consist of 4 pages: